psadmin-io/talk.running-ps-on-oci/slides/talk.md

 ---

-# Why Move to Hybrid System
+# Hybrid System

-* Oracle provided a study on a Hybrid system (2016)
+* Oracle provided a study on a hybrid system (2016)
 --
 * ODA on site for production
 ???